Exam Information

 To avoid potential issues with EBB while taking an exam, restart your laptop on the morning of the exam (but, before you enter the exam room).
 Doing this will avoid the majority of the laptop issues that occur each exam period.

 Login information: You will need your Exam ID number, the class number (the proctor will write this on the board), the type of exam (Blocked / Unblocked), and the number of EBB sections.
-Be sure to enter all of this information carefully as once you start the exam, this information cannot be edited.
+Be sure to enter all of this information carefully.
+Once you start the exam, this information cannot be edited.
 [Note: Access to the rest of your laptop is blocked in an EBB Blocked exam, which means that you will only be able to type in EBB during a Blocked exam.
 Access to the rest of your laptop is available to you in an Unblocked exam.
 Professors may choose whether or not you may access the internet.
 See the final exam schedule for this information.]

-• Computer Problems and Procedures
+• Computer Problems

-Before the exam: Bring your laptop to a LawIT Help Desk.
+If you experience a problem before the exam: Bring your laptop to a LawIT Help Desk.

 Help Desk Information

-During the exam: If your laptop crashes during the exam, you must try the EBB Recovery Feature.
+If you experience a problem during the exam: If your laptop crashes during the exam, you must try the EBB Recovery Feature.
 Do this by restarting EBB.
-In Windows, you will see a message that says, "At least one exam has been detected with an open status."
-Select the exam you are taking from the dropdown menu, then click "Re-enter Exam."
-Mac users will see a message that says, "The last exam was not properly closed.
-Do you wish to make a recovery?"
-Click "Yes."
+In Windows, you will see a message that says, “At least one exam has been detected with an open status.”
+Select the exam you are taking from the dropdown menu, then click “Re-enter Exam.”
+Mac users will see a message that says, “The last exam was not properly closed.
+Do you wish to make a recovery?”
+Click “Yes.”

-After the exam: LawIT staff members will be in the exam room, raise your hand for their assistance.
+If you experience a problem after the exam: LawIT staff members will be in the exam room, raise your hand for their assistance.

 Laptop Exam Information